-The Department of Labor (DOL) has a page dedicated to women veterans in the workforce, which includes both statistics on women veterans in the workforce, and information on how their programs help women veterans.
-Nancy Glowacki, Army Veteran and Women Veteran Program Manager for the DOL Veterans' Employment and Training Service (VETS) posted her slides on the website with the following information:
+The Department of Labor (DoL) has a page dedicated to female veterans in the workforce.
+Nancy Glowacki, an Army veteran and women veteran program manager for the DoL Veterans' Employment and Training Service (VETS) posted her slides on the website with the following information:

-Women face disadvantages for many reasons, including the fact that many working age women veterans are self-identifying as veterans, but are not being identified as veterans by others.
+Women face disadvantages for many reasons, including the fact that many working-age women veterans are self-identifying as veterans, but are not being identified as veterans by others.
 One possible reason for this is exposure to women veterans.
-One in every eleven veterans is a woman, but only one in every sixty-three women is a veteran.
+One in every 11 veterans is a woman, but only one in every 63 women is a veteran.
 Comparatively, one in every six adult men in America is a veteran.
-Of note is that studies found that the average unemployment rate for all women veterans is not statistically different from women non-veterans, while unemployment rates are lower for women of color veterans -- specifically African-American women.
+Of note is that studies found that the average unemployment rate for all women veterans is not statistically different from women non-veterans, while unemployment rates are lower for women of color veterans -- specifically African American women.

-On the website, you can also find the following infographics/factsheets:
+On the site, you can also find the following infographics/fact sheets:

 - Women as Share of State Veteran Population (Fact Sheet)